Author: Lizzie Peck

 The two maps from the State of Hunger report challenge the common thinking that people use food banks simply because of their availability.
 The report finds quite clearly (and this is what the maps show) that there is a strong link between destitution and food bank usage: where a local authority has a high level of deprivation, this has meant that food banks have had to open to meet a need.

-Worryingly, these figures are probably the tip of the iceberg of food poverty because most food banks require a referral from a professional and there is a limit on the number of referrals an individual can have, so many people will be slipping under the radar and not getting the help they need (Loopstra et al. 2019).
+Worryingly, these figures are probably the tip of the iceberg of food poverty because some food banks require a referral from a professional and there is a limit on the number of referrals an individual can have, so many people will be slipping under the radar and not getting the help they need (Loopstra et al. 2019).
 Also, perhaps 2% of UK households used a food bank between April 2018 and March 2019 but 10% live with moderate and severe food insecurity, even if not attending a food bank (Sosenko et al. 2019 and Loopstra et al. 2019).

 Goodwin S (2019) Mapping the UK's independent food banks Independent Food Aid Network http://www.foodaidnetwork.org.uk/independent-food-banks-map (accessed 09/12/19)

 Independent Food Aid Network and A Menu for Change (2019) Emergency Food Parcel Provision in Scotland April 2018 to September 2019

 Loopstra R, Goodwin S, Goldberg B, Lambie-Mumford H, May J, Williams A. A survey of food banks operating independently of the Trussell Trust food bank network, 2019.
 Available from http://www.foodaidnetwork.org.uk/ (accessed 17/02/2020)